 Listed below are several RBH Sound technology technical definitions.
-Simply click on the definition you wish to view and the material will pop up.
 If you are unable to find an answer below please feel free to contact your RBH Sound Authorized Dealer or RBH Sound for more information.
 To contact Technical Support call (801) 543-2200 or email tech@rbhsound.com.

-TAV Technology—Tuned Periodic Vent technology (TAV) allows a smaller cabinet to provide lower frequency response without using passive radiators and very high power amplifiers.
-Subwoofers incorporating TAV technology are able to deliver higher amounts of lower bass frequencies from a smaller enclosure for increased performance.
-TAV Technology is currently used in the MS-10.1 subwoofers.
+TAV TM Technology—Tuned Aperiodic Vent TM technology (TAV TM ) allows a smaller cabinet to provide lower frequency response without using passive radiators and very high power amplifiers.
+Subwoofers incorporating TAV TM technology are able to deliver higher amounts of lower bass frequencies from a smaller enclosure for increased performance.

-RDAB Technology—RDAB TechnologyResonance Damping Alloy Baffle (RDAB) technology dampens cabinet vibrations and minimizes tweeter diffraction for increased sound quality and performance.
-RDAB not only enhances the clarity of the speaker, it tempts you to leave the grilles off!
+RDAB TM Technology—Resonance Damping Alloy Baffle TM (RDAB TM ) technology dampens cabinet vibrations and minimizes tweeter diffraction for increased sound quality and performance.
+RDAB TM not only enhances the clarity of the speaker, it tempts you to leave the grilles off!
 The baffle on our speakers is the front face of the speaker where the drivers are mounted.
-(Baffle— a device (as a plate, wall, or screen) to deflect, check, or regulate flow or passage (as of a fluid, light, or sound).)
-RDAB technology is used in our MC Series freestanding speakers.
+(Baffle— a device (as a plate, wall, or screen) to deflect, check, or regulate flow or passage as of a fluid, light, or sound).

 Dispersion Control—This feature allows the speaker to either focus its sound in a closer area or broaden the sound to encompass a larger area.